-Visual Arts & Design and Fashion, Styling & Textiles CREATIVE ARTS COURSE
+Visual Arts & Design and Fashion, Styling & Textiles COURSE

 Creative and passionate students are welcomed to the Visual Arts and Design department.
-You will study traditional and contemporary techniques in visual arts, sculpture, drawing, painting illustration, community art, textiles, photography, digital design, graphic design, film making and fine art.
-From 2021 we have launched a new route at Post 16 exploring Fashion, Styling and Textiles.
-We deliver a vocational qualification that enables students to gain a greater understanding of the creative industries through exciting live briefs.
+You will study traditional and contemporary techniques in visual arts, sculpture, drawing, painting, illustration, community art, textiles, photography, digital design, graphic design, film making and fine art.
+We now offer a new route at Post 16 exploring Fashion, Styling and Textiles; this covers pattern cutting, design, garment making, finishing, dying, print, embellishment, photography, illustration, editorial and styling.
+We deliver a vocational qualification that enables students to gain a greater understanding of the creative industries through exciting live briefs with external partners.